Celebrating love, celebrating life in front of an experienced wedding officiant Montreal, Quebec

 The wedding officiant should be able to ensure you have the best memories of this unique day.

-Who can act as a wedding officiant?
+In Quebec who can act as a wedding officiant?

 What are the steps you need to follow to get married or to get civilly united?